Skip to content

 • is_time_consuming and is_difficult just get set to True or False, rather intuitively.

 • weight, in this instance, is set to 3.
-The higher the weight, the more likely you are to see that objective when this game's objectives are used in KMK.
+The higher the weight, the more likely you are to see that type of objective when this game's objectives are used in KMK.

 Objective templates can also contain multiple types of data pulled from different datasets and placed at different locations in the label.